What this is: An overview of the unique advantages of choosing English law in cross-border business transactions.

 England as a Center for Arbitration

-English courts recognize the benefits of mediation and other forms of Alternative Dispute Resolution (ADR) in helping parties to settle cases outside the court process.
+English courts recognize the benefits of mediation and other forms of Alternative Dispute Resolution (ADR) in helping parties settle cases outside the court process.
 London is home to a large range of arbitral bodies, with high-quality mediators for international parties to resolve their legal disputes amicably without the need to litigate.
 The UK is party to a number of international reciprocal arrangements, including the New York Convention, allowing for mutual recognition and enforceability of arbitral awards.

-Additional Benefits to Choosing English Law
+Additional Benefits of Choosing English Law

 Some of the more obvious reasons for choosing English law include the wide prevalence of the English language as lingua franca, London’s cosmopolitan character, as well as the comfort level its legal professionals have in dealing with international commercial disputes.
 Other more specific factors also help to explain England’s popularity as the choice of law and jurisdiction in cross-border deals:

-• Historically, English common law has given great deference to freedom of contract and party autonomy.
+- Historically, English common law has given great deference to freedom of contract and party autonomy.
 On the contrary, most civil law-based legal systems apply more stringent rules derived from codified statutes.

-• The English courts have been known to deter speculative or punitive damages in their decisions.
+- The English courts have been known to deter speculative or punitive damages in their decisions.
 They’ve always upheld the principle of assessing fair cost of damages if the parties involved can’t agree on the compensation.
 English courts also offer short and reliable lead times, thereby reducing the costs and time involved for the litigants.

 Appointing a Process Agent Under English Law

 As the capital of the world’s first industrialized nation, London quickly established itself as a preeminent business and legal hub.
 With a well-developed body of law and judicial precedents, the contracting parties are likely to get a fair trial, should one’s contract end up in dispute.
-The English Courts are competent to hear cases under any other law and deliver judgments in accordance with that law, which makes England a preferred venue for international disputes.
+The English courts are competent to hear cases under any other law and deliver judgments in accordance with that law, which makes England a preferred venue for international disputes.

 Therefore, in many cross-border commercial financing transactions (e.g. credit financing, debt and equity securities offerings, aviation leasing and financing) involving parties from around the globe, choosing English law as the governing law of the financing contracts is favored by lenders and the parties involved.
 Parties to international contracts often don’t have a physical presence in England.
-In that situation, a process agent (also referred to as an 'agent for service of process' or 'contract agent') with an address in that jurisdiction is often required by one of the parties.
+In that situation, a process agent (also referred to as an “agent for service of process” or “contract agent”) with an address in that jurisdiction is often required by one of the parties.
 The process agent will be responsible for receiving and forwarding service of process to the parties if there is ever a legal dispute under the contract.
 As such, it’s important to choose a process agent that is knowledgeable and reliable.

 Party Autonomy and Legal Certainty

-Great Britain may have long lost its formal empire, but the island’s worldwide influence is still significant in many aspects, including frequently being chosen as the governing law in international transactions.
+Great Britain may have long lost its formal empire, but the Island’s worldwide influence is still significant in many aspects, including frequently being chosen as the governing law in international transactions.
 While English cuisine hasn’t enjoyed the same level of popularity (fish and chips, anyone?), England’s commercial law and courts are still regarded as a model in terms of party autonomy and legal certainty.

 This content is provided for informational purposes only and should not be considered, or relied upon, as legal advice.